US Senator Feinstein back home after fall, brief hospitalization -report | Law-Order

 US Senator Feinstein back home after fall, brief hospitalization -report

-U.S. Senator Diane Feinstein, 90, was briefly hospitalized on Tuesday evening following a minor fall in her San Francisco home, the San Francisco Chronicle reported on Wednesday, citing the senator's spokesperson.
+U.S. Senator Dianne Feinstein, 90, was briefly hospitalized on Tuesday evening following a minor fall in her San Francisco home, the San Francisco Chronicle reported on Wednesday, citing the senator's spokesperson.

 Feinstein has since returned home, the Chronicle reported.